Supreme Court OKs Tennessee ban on gender-affirming care for kids, a setback for transgender rights

 “This case carries with it the weight of fierce scientific and policy debates about the safety, efficacy, and propriety of medical treatments in an evolving field.
 The voices in these debates raise sincere concerns; the implications for all are profound,” Roberts wrote.
 “The Equal Protection Clause does not resolve these disagreements.
 Nor does it afford us license to decide them as we see best.”

-In a dissent joined by her liberal colleagues, Justice Sonia Sotomayor wrote that the majority “abandons transgender children and their families to political whims.”
+In a dissent for the court's three liberal justices that she summarized aloud in the courtroom, Justice Sonia Sotomayor wrote, “By retreating from meaningful judicial review exactly where it matters most, the court abandons transgender children and their families to political whims.
+In sadness, I dissent."

-The decision comes amid a range of other federal and state efforts to regulate the lives of transgender people, including which sports competitions they can join and which bathrooms they can use.
-In April, President Donald Trump's administration sued Maine for not complying with the government's push to ban transgender athletes in girls sports.
+The decision comes amid other federal and state efforts to regulate the lives of transgender people, including which sports competitions they can join and which bathrooms they can use.
+In April, Trump's administration sued Maine for not complying with the government's push to ban transgender athletes in girls sports.

 The Republican president also has sought to block federal spending on gender-affirming medical care for those under age 19 — instead promoting talk therapy only to treat young transgender people.
-In addition, the Supreme Court has allowed him to kick transgender service members out of the military, even as court battles continue.
-The president also signed another order to define the sexes as only male and female.
+And the Supreme Court has allowed him to kick transgender service members out of the military, even as court fights continue.
+The president signed another order to define the sexes as only male and female.

 Trump's administration has also called for using only therapy, not broader health measures, to treat transgender youths.

-The justices acted a month after the United Kingdom's top court delivered a setback to transgender rights, ruling unanimously that the U.K. Equality Act means trans women can be excluded from some groups and single-sex spaces, such as changing rooms, homeless shelters, swimming areas and medical or counseling services provided only to women.
+Several of the states where gender-affirming care has not been banned for minors have adopted laws or state executive orders seeking to protect it.
+But since Trump’s executive order calling for blocking federal funding for the treatment for those under 19, some providers have ceased some treatments.
+For instance, Penn Medicine in Philadelphia announced last month it would not provide surgeries for patients under 19.

+The president of the American Academy of Pediatrics, Dr. Susan Kressly, said in a statement the organization is “unwavering” in its support of gender-affirming care and “stands with pediatricians and families making health care decisions together and free from political interference.”

-Five years ago, the Supreme Court ruled that transgender people, as well as gay and lesbian people, are protected by a landmark federal civil rights law that prohibits sex discrimination in the workplace.
-That decision is not affected by Wednesday's ruling.
+Five years ago, the Supreme Court ruled transgender, gay and lesbian people are protected by a landmark federal civil rights law that prohibits sex discrimination in the workplace.
+That decision is unaffected by Wednesday's ruling.

 Tennessee Attorney General Jonathan Skrmetti on social media called the ruling a "Landmark VICTORY for Tennessee at SCOTUS in defense of America's children!"

-There are about 300,000 people between the ages of 13 and 17 and 1.3 million adults who identify as transgender in the United States, according to the Williams Institute at the UCLA School of Law.
-The Williams Institute is a think tank that researches sexual orientation and gender identity demographics to inform laws and public policy decisions.
+There are about 300,000 people between the ages of 13 and 17 and 1.3 million adults who identify as transgender in the United States, according to the Williams Institute, at think tank at the UCLA School of Law that researches sexual orientation and gender identity demographics.

-They argued that the law violates the equal protection clause of the 14th Amendment.
+They argued the law violates the equal protection clause of the 14th Amendment.

-Tennessee’s law bans puberty blockers and hormone treatments for transgender minors, but it allows the same drugs to be used for other purposes.
+Tennessee’s law bans puberty blockers and hormone treatments for transgender minors but allows the same drugs to be used for other purposes.

-Soon after Trump took office, the Justice Department told the court that its position had changed.
+Soon after Trump took office, the Justice Department told the court its position had changed.

 A major issue in the case was the appropriate level of scrutiny courts should apply to such laws.

-The lowest level is known as rational basis review, and almost every law looked at that way is ultimately upheld.
-Indeed, the federal appeals court in Cincinnati that allowed the Tennessee law to be enforced held that lawmakers acted rationally to regulate medical procedures, well within their authority.
+The lowest level is known as rational basis review, and almost every law looked at that way is upheld.
+Indeed, the federal appeals court in Cincinnati that allowed the Tennessee law to be enforced held that lawmakers acted rationally to regulate medical procedures.

 Follow the AP's coverage of the U.S. Supreme Court at https://apnews.com/hub/us-supreme-court.